royalapplications/docs/src/r2021/royalts/reference/connections/vnc-ultra.md

 #### Hide Toolbar
 No toolbar is shown in the VNC viewer area.

+#### Tunnel over SSH
+When checked, specify a SSH host for the tunnel.

+#### Arguments
+Enter additional arguments to pass on via command line.
+For example: `/dsmplugin SecureVNCPlugin.dsm` to specify the SecureVNCPlugin.

 ## ![](/r2021/images/RoyalTS/Plugins/Connections/VncUltra/SVG_PageInput_32.svg#img_header) Input
 The **Input** page allows you to configure the mouse behavior.